Timing closure: Timing constraints

 In the process of IC design, the IC layout should satisfy geometric constraints and timing constraints.
 Geometric constraints refer to physical design regulations and rules imposed by the assembly process, such as correct cell alignment and minimum wire spacing.
 Timing constraints refer to the timing requirements that all signal paths should satisfy.
-Usually, before the output of the signal from flip-flop at the clock edge, the signal should also remain stable in the element for a period, which is called setup time.
+Usually, before the output of the signal from flip-flop at the clock edge, the input signal should remain stable for a period called the setup time.
 After the electromagnetic signal reaches the next flip-flop at the clock edge, the signal should remain stable in the storage element for some time, which is called hold time.
-The timing constraints have two types:
+This yields two types of timing constraints: